 A Better Way would offer a one-time open enrollment period, during which anyone could apply for coverage in the individual market without being penalized for lack of continuous coverage or pre-existing conditions.
 The proposal does not provide details about the length of the open enrollment period, nor does it address what sorts of life events would qualify for any special enrollment periods (loss of employer-sponsored health care, marriage, relocation, etc.).
 Should someone fail to obtain insurance during the open enrollment or special enrollment period, he or she would still have access to coverage, but would be subject to the same penalties as those who fail to maintain continuous coverage.
-Analysts have compared this provision to Medicare's open enrollment policy, in which those who are eligible for Medicare must sign up during a fixed period or face penalties should they miss it.49 The experience with the ACA's annual open enrollment periods has shown, however, that there are large differences between the Medicare-eligible population and the typical Marketplace consumer.
+Analysts have compared this provision to Medicare's open enrollment policy, in which those who are eligible for Medicare must sign up during a fixed period or face penalties should they miss it.
+The experience with the ACA's annual open enrollment periods has shown, however, that there are large differences between the Medicare-eligible population and the typical Marketplace consumer.
 The Marketplace consumers tend to be less well-informed than typical Medicare recipients (senior citizens).
-The task of educating those who would purchase insurance via the individual market about a one-time open enrollment period, versus the ACA's annual open enrollment period, would likely be very difficult.50 pre-existing conditions who face extremely high premiums and medical costs.
-It would also allow states to compete for \$2.5 billion in grants each year for 10 years, based on their ability to reduce premiums and the number of uninsured.51 Compared to the \$3 billion allocated for high-risk pools EPFA would distribute to states over three years, A Better Way's proposed \$25 billion over 10 years for states' use would be a more viable option.
+The task of educating those who would purchase insurance via the individual market about a one-time open enrollment period, versus the ACA's annual open enrollment period, would likely be very difficult.

+Similar to EPFA, A Better Way would appropriate federal funds for state-run high-risk pools to help those with pre-existing conditions who face extremely high premiums and medical costs.
+It would also allow states to compete for \$2.5 billion in grants each year for 10 years, based on their ability to reduce premiums and the number of uninsured.
+Compared to the \$3 billion allocated for high-risk pools EPFA would distribute to states over three years, A Better Way's proposed \$25 billion over 10 years for states' use would be a more viable option.
 Still, A Better Way does not detail how the money would be divided, nor who would be eligible for the pools.
-And, while it mentions premium caps, it gives no specifics on the amounts.52 Estimates of how much it would cost to cover the qualified high-risk uninsured population are over \$170 billion annually, making A Better Way's suggested contributions, while more robust than EPFA's, still substantially short on funding.53
+And, while it mentions premium caps, it gives no specifics on the amounts.
+Estimates of how much it would cost to cover the qualified high-risk uninsured population are over \$170 billion annually, making A Better Way's suggested contributions, while more robust than EPFA's, still substantially short on funding.